-Gain on casualty settlement in 2013 and 2012 reflect insurance proceeds received in excess of the carrying value of assets damaged during a hail storm at French Market in 2012.
-Gain on casualty settlement in 2011 reflects insurance proceeds received in excess of the carrying value of assets damaged during a severe hail storm at French Market in May 2010.
-In each instance, the insurance proceeds funded substantially all of the restoration of the damaged property.
+Gain on casualty settlement in 2013 reflects insurance proceeds received in excess of the carrying value of assets damaged during a hail storm at French Market in 2012.
+The insurance proceeds funded substantially all of the restoration of the damaged property.